Sariohara/KihonEngine/doc/kihon-engine-studio.md

 ### Manage content sources
 Use the content source manager in `Tools > Manage Content Sources...`.

-Content source scan the following subfolders:
+A Content Source scans the following subfolders:
 * textures : for locating textures
 * skyboxes : for locating skyboxes